MoneySavingExpert.com homepage

 Before you switch to a fix (or any other tariff), you need to understand how the Price Cap will dictate what you pay if you were to stick on a price-capped tariff.
 Bear in mind this only really applies to one-year fixes – it's a much harder decision if you want to fix for longer.

 Almost every household is currently on a standard tariff with prices dictated by the Energy Price Cap.
-For a household with typical usage, paying by Direct Debit, it's currently set at £1,641 a year.
+For a household with typical usage, paying by Direct Debit, it's currently set at £1,663 a year (this may look lower than expected as Ofgem has lowered 'typical consumption').

 But remember, the Cap is not a cap on how much you pay – it only limits standing charges and gas and electricity unit rates.
 See Price Cap FAQs for full info or see the full region-by-region rates in our Price Cap rates guide.